vrtulspud/chowdown/_recipes/spaghetti_and_meatballs.md

 directions:
 - Prepare the sauce, first.
-- Make the custard, pour into crust
-- Make the red berry topping, spread over the top
+- Prepare and bake meatballs.
+- Once meatballs are done cooking, add them to the sauce.
+- Continue to simmer until total simmer time for the sauce is at least 2 hours.
+The length of simmer time will affect the thickness of the sauce.
+- Prior to serving, add Romano cheese to taste.

 components:
 - Spaghetti Sauce
-- Vanilla Custard Filling
+- Meatballs

 ---